-Community acceptance of on demand transport.
+- Community acceptance of on demand transport.
 The level of community acceptance and understanding of on demand transport services will be important in developing and growing these services in a regional community.

-- Role of smart technologies.
-These technologies can improve how a customer plans and books a trip and also how an operator delivers on demand services.
-The diffusion of low cost technologies has the potential to transform the delivery of on demand transport services. - Government funding arrangements.
+Applying lessons learnt from on demand pilot programs will also be important in developing future projects. - Role of smart technologies.
+These technologies can improve how a customer plans and books a trip and also how a broader range of potential providers can deliver on demand services.
+The diffusion of low cost technologies has the potential to transform the delivery of on demand transport services by giving customers more choice, better service quality and convenience. - Government funding arrangements.
 The way the government funds transport services in a regional area will affect the delivery on demand services.
 For example, under the National Disability Insurance Scheme the government is funding clients rather than operators.
 This means that an individual could choose from service providers in a regional area which may include community transport, taxis or rideshare.
+In the future, the government may decide to provide the subsidy to the passenger, rather than the service provider and consumers can choose between transport services that meet their requirements.